-My horse likes to eat manure.
+My horse likes to eat manure and other non-hay things.
 What's going on here?

 Ah - this behavior, called coprophagia, is one of those things that can make your skin crawl.
 I get a case of the heebie jeebies just thinking about it!
 Current research tells us that there are many possible reasons for this - but no concrete answers about why.

 Pica = eating stuff that's not food, Coprophagia = eating manure.

 Some of the guesses as to why horses eat manure include: boredom and stress, dietary insufficiency, lack of "chewing time", antibiotic use (antibiotics can adjust the natural gut microbes), and lack of exercise.There seems to be no conclusive evidence as to pinpoint a certain cause.

 Coprophagia is seen as normal in foals starting at about two to three weeks old.
 Again - who really knows why!!